-This quote may be equally applicable to the interior design of buildings as it is the exterior, according to FSB Principal John Osborne, who for 15 years directed the firm’s design department, and now oversees its corporate market sector.
+This quote may be equally applicable to the interior design of buildings as it is the exterior, according to FSB Senior Design Project Manager John Osborne.
 In the past decade, business owners have witnessed work environments change significantly to become central to employee contentment and productivity.

 “Most of corporate America spends their workdays indoors.
 From an interior designer’s perspective, this creates tremendous opportunity to meaningfully impact people’s lives.”

 Interior environments impact our state of mind, level of performance and even our health.
 Now more than ever, the office environment is a major factor influencing employee recruitment and retention.

 In an effort to recruit and engage employees, business owners are placing new emphasis on autonomy and flexibility.
 Recent office interior design trends reflect this philosophy.